DanielAtt2000/Tractor-Trailer-Vehicle-and-Roundabout-Dataset-Carla/README.md

 ## Tractor-Trailer Vehicle
 A tractor-trailer vehicle was developed based on work of Frank Engles found [here](https://github.com/frankeng/CarlaSemiTruckTrailer).
 This updated model fixed all the issues mentioned by Frank and has no known bugs.
-The instruction provided by Engles should be used to include tractor-trailer vehicle in CARLA.
+The instructions provided by Engles should be used to include tractor-trailer vehicle in CARLA.

 The files related to the tractor-trailer vehicle can be found under the *carla/Unreal/CarlaUE4/Content/Carla* directory.